 The Captain of the ship shall in any case reserve the right to refuse to embark goods which, in his/her opinion, are deemed hazardous.

 If a Passenger should forget or lose personal objects on board, he or she may inform on-board staff members at the ticket offices, or notify the loss of the goods with a written communication to the Carrier’s head offices.
 The Carrier is not obliged to compensate the Passenger for any items forgotten or lost on board.

 24. Personal Data Protection

 The Passenger declares he/she has read the privacy statement provided by the Carrier as per article 13 of EU Reg.
-2016/679, the complete wording of which is published on the following website: www.ichnusalines.com
+2016/679, the complete wording of which is published on the following link: www.ichnusalines.com/en/privacy-policy

 He or she may do so within two months of the date on which the journey for which he/she intends to make a complaint of breach was concluded.
 Any “outbound” and “return” trips are considered two separate journeys.
 As a result complaints regarding said journeys are consented within the resulting deadlines.

 In the event of a complaint concerning a journey yet to be made, the above deadline shall apply from the day on which the journey should have commenced.

 The Carrier shall, in compliance with the provisions of Article 24 of EU Reg.
 1177/2010, provide a platform for filling out and submitting a complaint: www.ichnusalines.com/complaints

 Alternatively, the Passenger can autonomously draft the complaint, which must contain the following details: